Practical RMAN Restore Scenario For Linux on Different Server

 cp /oldserver/backups/*.bkp /u01/backup/test_restore

-Explanation: Make sure you copy all backup pieces (datafiles, control file, SPFILE, archivelogs) to a directory the new server can access.
+Copy all backup pieces (datafiles, control file, SPFILE, archivelogs) to a directory the new server can access.

-2. Start with a Minimal PFILE in NOMOUNT
+3. Startup NOMOUNT with a Minimal PFILE

 sqlplus / as sysdba